linuxserver/docker-cops/README.md

 COPS links to your Calibre library database and allows downloading and emailing of books directly from a web browser and provides a OPDS feed to connect to your devices.

+Changes in your Calibre library are reflected immediately in your COPS pages.

 See : [COPS's home](http://blog.slucas.fr/en/oss/calibre-opds-php-server) for more details.

 Don't forget to check the [Wiki](https://github.com/seblucas/cops/wiki).